Applying for Graduate Studies: International Students

 6. Resume - Work experience and career progression are important and will be considered by the Admissions Committee.
 Please submit your resume in a professional format and include contact information, educational background, work experience, and skills.

 8. Interview - Not all degree programs require an interview.
-However, application interviews are required for the following programs: Child Life Program, Integrated Elementary and Special Education for Initial Licensure Program, and the Organizational Leadership Program.
+However, application interviews are required for the following programs: Child Life Program, Educational Studies/International Teaching and Global Learning, Integrated Elementary and Special Education for Initial Licensure Program, and the Nonprofit Leadership Program.
 Also, while interviews for the Social Work program are not required, they may be requested by the Director of the program.
 The Admissions Committee also may request an evaluative phone or personal interview with an applicant to further discuss the applicant's academic and professional goals.
 Students applying to other programs may request an evaluative interview.
 All students are welcome to speak informally with members of the admission staff and faculty by phone or online.
 In each case, unless you are initiating the request for an interview, the Admissions Committee will contact you directly.

 10. Child Life and Family Centered Care applicants - Students applying to this program must complete and submit to Graduate Admissions a form documenting 100 hours of volunteer work completed under the supervision of a Child Life specialist.
 You must have completed at least 50 of these hours at the time of application.